gregorio-project/hyphen-la/patterns/generation/README.md

 ### Possible word types

 #### Verbs

 - `1` – verb of the first conjugation
+- `1intr` – intransitive verb of the first conjugation
 - `2` – verb of the second conjugation
+- `2intr` – intransitive verb of the second conjugation
 - `3` – verb of the third conjugation
+- `3intr` – intransitive verb of the third conjugation
 - `3M` – verb of the mixed third conjugation
+- `3Mintr` – intransitive verb of the mixed third conjugation
 - `4` – verb of the fourth conjugation
+- `4intr` – verb of the fourth conjugation
 - `VP` – verb with perfect forms only
 - `VI` – irregular verb
+- `VIintr` – intransitive irregular verb (*eō* and some of its compounds)

+Intransitive verbs are treated separately because they only have impersonal passive forms.
+Deponent verbs, impersonal verbs and irregular verbs having no passive forms at all are not marked as intransitive.

 Examples:

 	laudō,1
+	ambulō,1intr
 	moneō,2,monuī,monitum
 	mittō,3,mīsī,missum
 	capiō,3M,cēpī,captum